aochen-jiao/aochen-jiao.github.io/_pages/about.md

 My research interests lie in the intersection of human-computer interaction, ubiquitous computing and AR/VR, with a particular focus on enhancing human natural interaction capabilities through innovative wearable technologies.
 Outside the lab, I enjoy Chinese calligraphy, traveling and watching soccer matches.

-I am actively looking for Ph.D. position starting in Spring/Fall 2025.
+I am actively looking for Ph.D. position starting in Fall 2025.
 If you have any relative information please feel free to contact me!

 Education
 ------